-My story really began many moons ago growing up in the natural beauty of St Ives, Cornwall.
-Free spirited and barefoot with salty hair, a talent for drawing, a love for live music and my head buried in travel books.
-Working seasonal jobs, I saved enough for my first travel trip, grape picking in the South of France.
-I was just 17 years old.
+My story began many moons ago growing up in the natural beauty of St Ives, Cornwall.
+Free spirited, with a talent for drawing and my head buried in travel books.

-Soon after that I was backpacking down and through Morocco.
-It was in the small town of Tafraoute that I came across a Berber - a nomadic mountain man - selling his wares on a blanket at the side of a dusty road.
+I was soon backpacking down and through Morocco and it was in the small town of Tafraoute that I came across a Berber - a nomadic mountain man - selling his wares on a blanket at the side of a dusty road.
 Neatly laid out piles of colourful Saharan beads.
-Unsurprisingly I bought them all for a pocketful of dirham and the coat I was wearing.
+Unsurprisingly I bought them all for a pocketful of dirham and traded the coat I was wearing.

-That Summer I threw down my own blanket in front of the Pyramid Stage at Glastonbury and sold all of those colourful Saharan beads which I had painstakingly threaded and transformed into gorgeous, chunky necklaces and bracelets.
+That Summer I threw down my own blanket in front of the Pyramid Stage at Glastonbury, neatly laying out my own colourful display of Saharan beads, all of which had been threaded into gorgeous, chunky necklaces and bracelets.

-My confidence grew as did my passion for travelling and in 1991 off I went to India - the first of many trips.
-All senses alive, travelling from North to South and East to West.
-It was here that I learnt more about jewellery making, macrame weaving and silversmithing.
-A year later I returned laden with old Indian army trunks tightly packed with handmade treasures and trinkets.
-Back home in Cornwall I pitched up a stall at a local festival and sold the lot.
+My passion for travelling grew and in 1991 I travelled to India.
+It was here that I learnt more about jewellery making and textiles.
+A year later I returned home with old Indian army trunks tightly packed with beautiful artisan handmade goods.
+Back in Cornwall I pitched up a stall at a local festival and sold it all.